Jesus-Mendoza-Garmendia/Ironman_Triathlon_Analysis/README.md

 To keep the project streamlined, I stored the web scraping code separately in the Ironman_70.3_DataExtraction repository.
 While the code isn’t included here, it’s available for review if you’d like to see how I tailored the Python scripts specifically for this analysis.

 ## Transitioning Data into RStudio for Analytical Precision
-The cleaned dataset was imported into RStudio using the read.csv function, with additional formatting applied to time columns to ensure accurate analysis.
-Additionally, I created a reference table detailing the Half Ironman segment distances (in miles, yards, and meters) to facilitate metric calculations and ensure consistency in future analyses.
+To ensure the dataset was ready for a robust analysis, I imported the cleaned data into RStudio using the read.csv function.
+From there, categorical columns were converted to factors for efficient data handling, while time columns (originally formatted as h:mm:ss) were converted into seconds using the lubridate package for easier numerical operations.
+These time values were later reformatted back into h:mm:ss for readability in visualizations.
+Additionally, I created a reference table detailing the official Half Ironman segment distances in miles, yards, and meters.
+This reference ensures consistency when performing metric calculations or cross-comparing results across analyses.
+Below is a streamlined code snippet detailing these steps.

+### Code Walkthrough
+#### 1. Loading and Preparing the Dataset
+The dataset is loaded from a CSV file, and categorical columns are converted to factors for better processing and summarization.
+This ensures seamless handling of group-based operations.

 ```R
 # Load the necessary libraries
 library(dplyr)